Tom Golisano: Golisano Institute for Business and Entrepreneurship

-Golisano founded the Golisano Institute for Business and Entrepreneurship in Brighton, NY, that opened fall 2023.
-The school offers two-year certificates, focuses exclusively on business coursework, and caps enrollment at 500 students.
+Golisano founded the Golisano Institute for Business and Entrepreneurship in Brighton, NY.
+The institute enrolled its first class in Rochester, NY in 2023, and graduated its inaugural cohort in 2025.
+The school opened with a single two-year certificate in business and entrepreneurship, utilizing a flipped classroom-style instruction, and provides students with the opportunity to meet local business owners and make networking connections.
 Golisano has said the school is oriented to "reducing the time and cost of business-related education."
 The business institute is housed in a former Paychex building that Golisano bought for $10 million in October 2022.
 A WXXI News report stated the school is a "nonprofit venture" and reported that Golisano is "bankrolling the institution, but he is not running it."
 Tuition is $8,900 per year, and the Thomas Golisano Foundation is covering the school's operating costs.

 Golisano hired Ian Mortimer, who was previously the associate provost at the Rochester Institute of Technology, as the school's first president.

+In 2025, the institute began offering a one-year certificate in artificial intelligence, consisting of courses ranging from data decision making using AI to a coding bootcamp.
+The institute will open a second campus in Buffalo, NY in the former Buffalo News building in fall 2026.
+The Buffalo site will serve as a hub for both students and nearby businesses, and host a weekly speaker series.

 Built Not Born

 In February 2020, Golisano released Built, Not Born: A Self-Made Billionaire's No-Nonsense Guide for Entrepreneurs, co-authored by Mike Wicks.
 The book, published by HarperCollins, contains business advice drawn from Golisano's fifty years of experience.
 The book reached #1 on Barnes & Noble's bestselling business book charts.